Sanofi diabetes drug awaits imminent EU green light

 The U.S. approval for Toujeo disappointed some Sanofi investors because the wording on the drug's label failed to spell out the benefits of Toujeo over Lantus.

-In Europe, however, the labeling rules are different and Sanofi may be able to make more claims for Toujeo.
+In Europe, however, the labelling rules are different and Sanofi may be able to make more claims for Toujeo.

 Toujeo has the same active ingredient as Lantus, called insulin glargine, but at three times the concentration and with a design to release the insulin more gradually.